arsym-dev/arsym-dev/README.md

 - ❓ Got a problem but don't know how to solve it?
 I can probably figure it out.
 - 📨 Contact via email (arsym.dev at gmail.com) or discord (arsym)

-## Portfolios
+## Portfolio
 - [Game Development](pages/game_dev.md)

 ## About
+I mainly do game development these days, but I also have experience with web, desktop, and robotics (drones, vehicles, robotic arms).

 I'm a curious person that enjoys trying new things.
-I mainly do game development these days, but I also have experience with web, desktop, and robotics (drones, vehicles, robotic arms).

-At some point I learned to reverse engineer software.
-I've disassembled malware, cracked software, hacked cars, and tore apart games to create mods and fan translations.

-My current hobby is artificial intelligence but I'm always looking for new adventures and challenges.
+My current hobby is artificial intelligence.

 ## Skills and Tools
 <table>